hitlic/torchility/README.md

 # torchility

-A tool for training pytorch deep learning model more simply which is based on Pytorch-lightning.
+A Pytorch-lightning based tool for training pytorch deep learning model more simply.

 ## Install